-The League of Minnesota Cities Insurance Trust (Trust) has adapted new guidelines for payroll auditing, which follow decisions made by the Minnesota Workers’ Compensation Insurers Association (MWCIA) and the Workers’ Compensation Reinsurance Association (WCRA).
+The League of Minnesota Cities Insurance Trust (Trust) has adopted new guidelines for payroll auditing, which follow decisions made by the Minnesota Workers’ Compensation Insurers Association (MWCIA) and the Workers’ Compensation Reinsurance Association (WCRA).

 For members of the Trust’s workers’ compensation program, the payroll allocated to paid furloughed employees during the COVID-19 pandemic will be excluded on the payroll audit for all new, renewal and outstanding policies, effective on or after March 1, 2020.